 Looking for things to carve?
-Simply click on any of the photos on this page to get to our free, step-by-step wood carving tutorials, which include instructions, painting guide, full-color pattern (for those who prefer using a bandsaw) and tons of photos to guide you.
+Simply click on any of the photos (below the top photo) on this page to get to our free, step-by-step wood carving tutorials, which include instructions, painting guide, full-color pattern (for those who prefer using a bandsaw) and tons of photos to guide you.

 These are our latest tutorials.
 We're just like you, always learning new skills and and improving.
 The joy is in our wood carving journey together!

-Subscribe to our newsletter and you will be notified when new tutorials are posted (typically a few every month).
+Join our free Covered in Chips club and you will be notified when new tutorials are posted (plus get so much more).